-Incremental earnings and benefits resulting to any family member from participation in qualifying State or local employment training programs (including training programs not affiliated with a local government) and training of a family member as resident management staff.
-Amounts excluded by this provision must be received under employment training programs with clearly defined goals and objectives, and are excluded only for the period during which the family member participates in the employment training program; (9) Temporary, nonrecurring, or sporadic income (including gifts); (10) Reparation payments paid by a foreign government pursuant to claims filed under the laws of that government by persons who were persecuted during the Nazi era; (11) Earnings in excess of \$480 for each full-time student 18 years old or older (excluding the head of household and spouse); (12) Adoption assistance payments in excess of \$480 per adopted child; (13) Deferred periodic amounts from supplemental security income and social security benefits that are received in a lump sum amount or in prospective monthly amounts.
-(14) Amounts received by the family in the form of refunds or rebates under State or local law for property taxes paid on the dwelling unit; (15) Amounts paid by a state agency to a family with a member who has a developmental disability and is living at home to offset the cost of services and equipment needed to keep the developmentally disabled family member at home; or (16) Amounts specifically excluded by any other Federal statute from consideration as income for purposes of determining eligibility or benefits under a category of assistance programs that includes assistance under any program to which the exclusions set forth in 24 CFR § 5.609(c) apply.

-any program to which the exclusions sectoral in 2 for it 3 stoos (a) apply.
-7 able 10.3 Mandatory Deductions Refer to 24 CFR § 5.611(a) (1) \$480 for each de pendent; (2) \$400 5400 for any elderly family or disabled family; (3) The he sum of the following, to the extent the sum exceeds three percent of annual income: (a) Unreimbu Unreimbursed medical expenses of any elderly family or disabled family; and (b) Unreimbu imbursed reasonable attendant care and auxiliary apparatus expenses for each member of the family wh nily who is a person with disabilities, to the extent necessary to enable any member of the family (including the member who is a person with disabilities) to be employed.
-This deduction may no exceed the earned income received by family members who are 18 years of age or older and who are able to wo ork because of such attendant care or auxiliary apparatus; and (4) Any reasonable childcare expenses necessary to enable a member of the family to be employed or to furth further his or her education.
+1 Incremental earnings and benefits resulting to any family member from participation in qualifying State or local employment training programs (including training programs not affiliated with a local government) and training of a family member as resident management staff.
+Amounts excluded by this provision must be received under employment training programs with clearly defined goals and objectives, and are excluded only for the period during which the family member participates in the employment training program; (9) Temporary, nonrecurring or sporadic income (including gifts); (10) Reparation payments paid by a foreign government pursuant to claims filed under the laws of that government by persons who were persecuted during the Nazi era; (11) Earnings in excess of \$480 for each full-time student 18 years old or older (excluding the head of household and spouse); (12) Adoption assistance payments in excess of \$480 per adopted child; (13) Deferred periodic amounts from supplemental security income and social security benefits that are received in a lump sum amount or in prospective monthly amounts.
+(14) Amounts received by the family in the form of refunds or rebates under State or local law for property taxes paid on the dwelling unit; (15) Amounts paid by a State agency to a family with a member who has a developmental disability and is living at home to offset the cost of services and equipment needed to keep the developmentally disabled family member at home; or (16) Amounts specifically excluded by any other Federal statute from consideration as income for purposes of determining eligibility or benefits under a category of assistance programs that includes assistance under any program to which the exclusions set forth in 24 CFR § 5.609(c) apply.
+T Table 10.3 Mandatory Deductions Refer to 24 CFR § 5.611(a) (1) \$480 for each dependent; (2) \$400 for any elderly family or disabled family; (3) The sum of the following, to the extent the sum exceeds three percent of annual income: . , (a) Unreimbursed medical expenses of any elderly family or disabled family; and (b) Unreimbursed reasonable attendant care and auxiliary apparatus expenses for each member of the family who is a person with disabilities, to the extent necessary to enable any member of the family (including the member who is a person with disabilities) to be employed.
+This deduction may not exceed the earned income received by family members who are 18 years of age or older and who are able to work because of such attendant care or auxiliary apparatus; and (4) Any reasonable child care expenses necessary to enable a member of the family to be employed or to further his or her education.